abidkt/laravel-test/readme.md

 ```
     php artisan serve
 ```
-10. Register an new user and login
+10. Register a new user and login

 ## License